 safe-slave mode, when used with

-LOCK BINLOG FOR BACKUP, the slave SQL
+LOCK BINLOG FOR BACKUP, the replica SQL

 restarted until there are no temporary tables or a defined timeout is reached.